Contact Us

 A key element to the success of this project was validating and measuring the accuracy of the lightning strike predictions.
 During the development process, Six Feet Up pulled the existing code out of Django, pulled the existing code out of the Lambdas and put all of the data into a single package.
 This process guaranteed that the data would know how to talk to each other.
 At this stage, the developers were able to further simplify the code base, add additional context to the isolated code, and ensure that the data would load into cache keys.
 This process provided FLASH with the code it needed to run and rerun tests that validate the accuracy of the lightning strike predictions via varying locations, dates and weather conditions.

-For example, as outlined in the below video, FLASH states that Delta lost $125 million in revenue due to the grounding of its planes due to storm activity.
+For example, FLASH states that Delta lost $125 million in revenue due to the grounding of its planes due to storm activity.
 The FLASH algorithm was run on archived radar data, and the airline would have saved tens of millions of dollars by indicating periods of diminished lightning threats utilizing the FLASH technology.

 Deploy a product that is serverless and scalable